microsoft/microsoft-ui-xaml-specs/active/CalendarView/CalendarViewSpec1.md

 </ResourceDictionary>
 ```

-The new properties appear in bold above.
+The new properties appear with a * on their right.

 # Remarks